yhcheer/RayTracingInOneWeekend/README.md

 Some thinking in this book.http://yhcheer.com/2018/10/20/ray-tarcing/

 The output of my projects is a PPM(P3) file.
-You can use ImageMagick to transfer into a JPG file, or you can use other Image Viewer software(eg: XnViewer) to open it.
+You can use ImageMagick to transfer into a JPG file, or you can use other Image Viewer software(eg: XnView) to open it.

 ```python
 #ppm2jpg